microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/5-helm.md

 # Deploy recording bot sample to AKS cluster

-To start our deployment we first make sure that we are still in the correct folder, if we didn't change the directory since building the Docker container we can continue with [deploying cert manager](#deploy-cert-manager)
+To start our deployment we first make sure that we are still in the correct folder, if we did not change the directory since building the Docker container we can continue with [deploying cert manager](#deploy-cert-manager)

 ```powershell